-The visual style of the film will reflect the dark, gritty reality that Kessler and Mills live in.
-The world of Lycanthropy will be rainy and bleak, utilising little light and colour in eerie locations.
-The scenes will become darker, gloomier and more sinister as the story progresses.
+The visual style of the film reflects the dark, gritty reality that Kessler and Mills live in.
+The world of Lycanthropy is rainy and bleak, utilising little light and colour in eerie locations.
+The scenes become darker, gloomier and more sinister as the story progresses.

-The shooting and blocking style employed will supplement the investigative nature of the film.
-Therefore the camera will be acting as a third detective which follow Kessler and Mills on their investigation.
+The shooting and blocking style employed supplements the investigative nature of the film.
+Therefore the camera will is acting as a third detective, following Kessler and Mills on their investigation.

 Footage of a hunting wolf will link the story to its title, showing Kessler’s inner transformation and accentuating the mood in each act.